5 Company Culture Books You Need to Read

-For any leader who wants to build a strong culture, this book discusses what it means to be a real leader in an organisation, and if you’ve got what it takes to put your people first.
+For any leader who wants to build a strong culture, Leaders Eat Last discusses what it means to be a real leader in an organisation, and if you’ve got what it takes to put your people first.

 Throughout the book, Simon provides real-life case studies and examples of leaders in action and the impact they have created with their often self-less leadership.

 You can easily judge the character of a man by how he treats those who can do nothing for him. – Simon Sinek

 While not a predominantly focussed company culture book, Robert Sutton’s, ‘The No Asshole Rule’ provides evidence of the trouble toxic people can cause company culture.